 This is despite the fact that inadequate depreciation would certainly result in losses at the time of retirement of the asset, losses which are deductible for tax purposes in the period of retirement.

-Substantial variations can be expected in both the output and operating characteristics of different types of plant assets manifested to a certain extent in the application of different depreciation methods.
+Substantial variations can be expected in both the output and operating characteristics of different types of plant assets, which—to a certain extent—is reflected in the application of different depreciation methods.

 Managerial Significance of Depreciation Accounting

 The significance of depreciation accounting can be seen with reference to certain management decisions, techniques, and areas of interest.

 1. Internal Investment Decisions

 The provision of depreciation in accounting reports does not in any way affect investment decisions implied by the replacement of an asset.

 Depreciation is taken into consideration indirectly by comparing the cash proceeds generated by the asset with the cost.

 Performance is generally measured either using income or return on investment, both of which depend on the method of depreciation accounting.
 The usual accounting treatment of depreciation will almost invariably distort both indices of performance.

 Straight-line depreciation gives a reasonably good measure of income if the revenues and maintenance requirements are constant throughout the life of the asset.